allmonday/pydantic-resolve/README.md

 pydantic-resolve is a lightweight wrapper library based on pydantic, It adds resolve and post methods to pydantic and dataclass objects.

-It aims to provide an more elegant way for data composining, helps developers focusing on the core business logic.
+It aims to provide a more elegant way for data composining, helps developers focusing on the core business logic.

 ## Problems to solve

-If you have ever written similar code and felt unsatisfied, pydantic-resolve can come in handy.
+If you have ever seen similar code and felt unsatisfied, pydantic-resolve can come in handy.

 ```python
 story_ids = [s.id for s in stories]